jcosborn/qex/INSTALL.md

 ## Nim installation

-QEX requires the Nim compiler version 1.4 or greater (1.6.4 or greater recommended).
+QEX requires the Nim compiler version 1.4 or later (1.6.4 or later recommended).

 The `configure` script will search for the Nim executable in the following places in order (using the [findNim](build/findNim) script)